azuredsky/YoloOCLInference/README.md

  > YoloOCLInference.exe -input pedestrians.jpg -display 1 -save 0

 The above command will make the executable load 'pedestrians.jpg' image available in build directory and run inference on it.
 Here, the output display is enabled with option **-display 1**, so an OpenCV window will display the detected output as above.
 Notice that **-save** option is set to 0, meaning the detected output frames will not be saved to fisk.
 In case the **-save** option is set to 1, the frames with detections will be written to disk in a folder named **output** within build directory.

+Supposing the display option is enabled, the OpenCV output window will pause for user input before proceeding onto running inference in next iteration.

 If you want to let the engine free-flow without any display or saving options, the benchmarks reported here can be reproduced.
 Command: The relvant command in this case is